jakearmijo/nhl-playground/README.md

 Offical start date of this project was 3-8-2021.

-## Follow the process below to play along
+## Follow the process below to use the app
 <ul>
   <li> $ git clone https://github.com/jakearmijo/nhl-playground.git</li>
   <li> $ cd nhl-playground</li>